Physical Therapy Treatments For Parkinson’s Disease

 • Improve your stair climbing ability

-• Learn to continue to participate in the activities you care about
+• Learn to continue to participate in your treatment, and the activities you care about

-If you were also instructed to begin taking Parkinson’s disease medications, your physical therapist will know how to time your treatment plan in order to maximize the effects of your medication to get you the best results.
+If you were instructed to begin taking Parkinson’s disease medications, your physical therapist will know how to time your treatment plan to maximize the effects of your medication.

 Your physical therapist can work with you to determine if these aids could be helpful to you, or recommend other devices that can help with a variety of daily tasks.